vledd/Wordcloud-Factory/README.md

 ## [RECOMMENDED] 🔨 Run from sources

-- For every platform, please install **Python 3.10**.
+- For any platform, please install **Python 3.10 or Python 3.13**.
-I'm not sure how other versions will perform, not yet tested.
+I'm not sure how other versions will perform, not tested.
-With 3.10 everything works smooth, if you have some library installation errors, probably you should try 3.10.
+With 3.10 and 3.13 everything works smooth, if you have some library installation errors, probably you should try 3.10 or 3.13.
-  **I will test newer Python versions when I find the time.**

-- Clone this repository using git (preferred) OR just by pressing `Code -> Download ZIP` in GitHub (you would have to download the archive again and replace files in the folder in order to update the app).
+- Clone this repository using git **(preferred)** OR just by pressing `Code -> Download ZIP` in GitHub (you would have to download the archive again and replace files in the folder in order to update the app).

 ### 🪟 Macrohard Doors (Windows)